CiscoSecurity/tr-05-serverless-relay/aws/ENVVARS.md

 # AWS Environment Variables

-**Note.** Feel free to skip this document until you have deployed your Lambda (check the [AWS HOWTO](HOWTO.md) for more details on how to properly set up your AWS environment first).
+**NOTE.** Feel free to skip this document until you have deployed your Lambda (check the [AWS HOWTO](HOWTO.md) for more details on how to properly set up your AWS environment first and then follow the instructions from the [README](../README.md) to finally deploy your Lambda).
 But once your Lambda has been successfully deployed, make sure to return back to this document for some extra configuration tweaks.

 Unfortunately, Zappa does not have a good way to pass environment variables to your Lambdas.
 Of course, the `aws_environment_variables` setting allows us to